BbugsCO/BugsSmpPlugin/README.md

 > (In Progress) /ping command to get player ping/

-> /playerinfo <player>  - Get info about a player, online or not.
+> (In Progress) /playerinfo <player>  - Get info about a player, online or not.
 Shows position, dimension, ping, uuid, ip

 > /invsee, /endersee  - To view and edit players inventory or enderchest, works on both online or offline players